 Many first time cruisers may think that all cruises and cruise ships are the same.
 However, this couldn’t be further from the truth.

 Experienced cruisers know that every cruise line and cruise ship has it’s own personality and vibe.
 There are different things to do on board, from activities to entertainment and one size does not fit all!

 For this reason, you’ll need to do a little bit of research or get some advice to help you choose the perfect cruise.
 If you like more action, you might not be happy with a cruise ship that’s more sedate.
 Likewise, if you want to relax, you don’t want a party ship.

 Be cautious when choosing a cruise, and don’t book based on price alone.

-Another common mistake people make when going on a cruise is flying in on the same day as the cruise.
+Another common mistake first time cruisers make is flying in on the same day as the cruise.
 However, with possible flight delays and weather issues, it’s never a good idea to arrive with only a few hours to spare before embarkation.

 Sadly, it’s more common than you think for people miss their cruise ship, because their flight hasn’t arrived on time.
 Avoid this mistake and plan to arrive at least one day before your cruise vacation.
 You’ll have peace of mind and will start your cruise without any stress or worry.

 3. Arriving Too Early or Too Late for Boarding Time